Oskari Tokoi: Finnish political career

-During the Finnish Civil War Tokoi sided with the Reds and worked as the "commissar in charge of provisions" (minister for supply) in the Finnish People's Delegation.
+During the Finnish Civil War Tokoi sided with the Communists and worked as the "commissar in charge of provisions" (minister for supply) in the Finnish People's Delegation.
 After the war, fearing punishment from the victorious Whites, he fled to Russia.

 Final emigration

 During 1919 and 1920, he worked as a political advisor to the Murmansk Legion, which was organized by the British against Finnish nationalists who were preparing military expeditions into British controlled parts of Russia.
 This effort was condemned by the Bolsheviks and Tokoi had to flee again.

 Tokoi traveled first to England and from there to Canada, where he remained one year and farmed in the Timiskaming District.
 On November 21, 1921, Tokoi returned again to the United States via Sault Ste.
-Marie, Michigan on his passport issued in England.
+Marie, Michigan, on his passport issued in England.

 He made his way to the Finnish-American colony at Fitchburg, Massachusetts, where he was briefly incarcerated as a suspected anarchist.
 Held for forced repatriation to Finland, the deportation warrant was ultimately cancelled by the Department of Labor in April 1922, thereby allowing Tokoi to remain in America.